chrisgit/knife-attribute_compare/README.md

 Knife Attribute
 ===============

-Knife plugin to
+Knife plugin to compare attributes for
-* Compare attributes from one environment to another
+* Chef Environments
+* Chef Nodes

+The out of the box knife environment compare plugin works well for Cookbook version constraints

 ## Requirements

 You will need
-* Ruby installed or Chef or ChefDK
+* Ruby installed and Chef

+or preferably

+* ChefDK

 #### Building